mcneilljamie/mcfun_eth/DEPLOYMENT.md

-# Jamm.Fi Deployment Guide
+# JAMM Deployment Guide

 ## Overview

-Jamm.Fi is a fair launch token platform on Ethereum with a native DEX.
+JAMM is a fair launch token platform on Ethereum with a native DEX.
 This guide will walk you through deploying the smart contracts and configuring the frontend.

 ## Smart Contract Deployment